-Action Stage Suspensions (IE room inc) Support 1 1 - 5 days Year Leader meets with parents/carers and student Pastoral Support Plan is agreed Report card with Deputy Year Leader for two weeks Pieguaged at Inclusion Stretogy, monthing.
-0 40 days Discussed at Inclusion Strategy meeting.
+Action Stage Suspensions (IE room inc) Support 1 1 - 5 days Year Leader meets with parents/carers and student Pastoral Support Plan is agreed Report card with Deputy Year Leader for two weeks Discussed at Inclusion Strategy meeting.
 2 6 - 10 days Year Leader and AHT meets with parents/carers and student Pastoral Support Plan is reviewed.
-Report card with YL for two weeks Inclusion Lead and SENCo to review intervention referral 3 11 - 15 days SLT panel will be set up (following details on pg.
-10) Pastoral Support Plan is reviewed.
-Report card with AHT for two weeks Managed move offer discussed with parents/carers if appropriate 4 15 days + 1 DHT panel will be set up (following details on pg.
-10) new FTE Pastoral Support Plan is reviewed suspension Report card with DHT for two weeks Formal warning is issued by the DHT Managed move offer discussed with parents/carers.
-5 15 days + 2 FTE-new Deputy Head teacher (DHT) and Headteacher meet with parents/carers suspensions Permanent exclusion may be considered or decided by the Headteacher
+Report card with YL for two weeks Inclusion Lead and SENCo to review intervention referral 3 11 - 15 days SLT panel will be set up (following details on page 10) Pastoral Support Plan is reviewed.
+Report card with AHT for two weeks Managed move offer discussed with parents/carers if appropriate 4 15 days + 1 DHT panel will be set up (following details on page 10) new Pastoral Support Plan is reviewed suspension Report card with DHT for two weeks Formal warning is issued by the DHT Managed move offer discussed with parents/carers.
+5 15 days + 2 Deputy Head teacher (DHT) and Headteacher meet with new parents/carers suspensions Permanent exclusion may be considered or decided by the Headteacher